 Why does my book describe per class licensing if you no longer offer it?

-Older copies of our books (printed before summer 2007) still have the older language.
-We have updated the language in the PDFs to reflect the changes in licensing, and as we complete new print runs, the newer physical books will include the updated information.
+Older copies of our books (printed or PDF) still have the older language.
+We updated the language in the PDFs to reflect per student licensing, and as we complete new print runs, the newer physical books state the updated information.